userexperior-technologies/integration-guide/docs/ios.md

 2. From your terminal, type

-    After the repo update perform the below command to install pod
+    After the repo update perform the below command to install the pod

     ```
     pod install